 Established by the Assembly to study, and make recommendations for, policy and local regulation development pertaining to commercial cannabis legalization.

-Promote interest in recreational resources; to investigate all recreational facilities, sites and programs to assure they are being utilized to the maximum extent; assist in locating facilities or space for recreational activities and for new parks; and to make recommendations on all parks and recreation considerations to come before the assembly.
+Promote interest in recreational resources; to investigate all recreational facilities, sites, and programs to assure they are being utilized to the maximum extent; assist in locating facilities or space for recreational activities and for new parks, and to make recommendations on all parks and recreation considerations to come before the assembly.
 (SGC 2.56)

-Report and recommend to the assembly on proposals and other matters pertaining to planning and zoning; formulate planning proposals for submission to the assembly; promote public interest and understanding of the comprehensive plan; keep informed on all matters pertaining to planning and hold hearings concerning such matters whenever necessary.
+Report and recommend to the assembly proposals and other matters pertaining to planning and zoning; formulate planning proposals for submission to the assembly; promote public interest and understanding of the comprehensive plan; keep informed on all matters pertaining to planning and hold hearings concerning such matters whenever necessary.
 (SGC 2.18)

 Advise the Assembly concerning police and fire department matters, make recommendations concerning public safety, and undertake such other duties as the Assembly may assign.
 (SGC 2.19)

-Assist in planning new harbors; evaluate needs for harbor services; examine and update harbor ordinances; review operations and budgets; recommend priorities and rates; prepare annual report to assembly on status of the harbor system.
+Assist in planning new harbors; evaluate needs for harbor services; examine and update harbor ordinances; review operations and budgets; recommend priorities and rates; prepare an annual report to assembly on the status of the harbor system.
 (SGC 13.02.030)

 Make recommendations regarding needs to existing landscape areas; investigate sites for new trees and landscaping; plan, institute and maintain tree and landscape projects.
 (SGC 2.54)